-Financial liabilities of the Fund comprise prime broker overdraft facility, trade and other payables, distributions payable and net assets attributable to unitholders.
+Financial liabilities of the Fund comprise prime broker overdraft facility, trade and other payables, distributions payable, short sold listed equities and derivative instruments.
 Trade and other payables and distributions payable have no contractual maturities but are typically settled within 30 days of the obligation arising.
+Payment obligations in respect of derivative financial instruments arise and are met pursuant to their terms of issue.